triplingual/csv-to-ldap/README.md

 csv-to-ldap
 ===========
-Take a list of netids, and auto-fill additional information from LDAP.
+Take a list of netids or emails, and auto-fill additional information from LDAP.

 #Sinatra App